adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 9. Because utility classes increase noise when debugging

-When debugging an element, there will be several applicable CSS selectors making it noisey to debug.
+When debugging an element, there will be several applicable CSS selectors making it noisy to debug.

 ## 10. Because the standards recommend it